 What is a Shopify abandoned cart?

-So, we’ve bought you some of the main reasons for cart abandonment.
+So, here are some of the reasons for Shopify cart abandonment,

 - Additional Costs like Shipping, delivery costs, etc.

 - Asking customers to create an account to purchase.